algolia/shipjs/website/reference/all-config.md

 }
 ```

-As described above, there are three phases of Slack messages: `prepare`, `releaseStart` and `releaseSuccess`.
+As described above, there are three phases of Slack messages: `prepare` and `releaseSuccess`.

 You can customize the messages.
 The following is the default value.
 You can read [this documentation from Slack](https://api.slack.com/docs/messages/builder) to learn how to format messages.